YoussefSherif10/Callbacks_javascript/README.md

 # Instructions

-1. Download and unzip the boilerplate code.
-2. Run the command `npm install` to install the dependencies.
+1. Run the command `npm install` to install the dependencies.
-3. Open the boilerplate code in VSCode to develop the solution.
+2. The code is written in the callbacks.js file
-4. Write the code in the **.js** files present in **src** folder
-5. Run the test scripts available under **src/test** by giving `npm run test` command in the terminal to test locally.
+3. Run the test scripts available under **src/test** by giving `npm run test` command in the terminal to test locally.
-6. Refactor the solution to ensure all test cases are passing.
-7. Zip the solution code with the name same as assignment name.
-8. Upload the zipped solution for submission.